MicrosoftDocs/sdk-api/sdk-api-src/content/activitycoordinatortypes/ne-activitycoordinatortypes-activity_coordinator_policy_template.md

 ## -description

 An enumeration of the set of supported template policies.
-The configuration for a given template is an internal implementation detail and is subject to change.
-However, any changes will be carefully considered and would not include changes with the potential to cause significant impact, such as adding major resources like GPU to templates they were previously excluded from.
-Most changes can be expected to be the careful inclusion of new resource types.
+Template configurations may be updated to include conditions for new resource types in the future.
+While these templates cover the needs of most activities, developers should customize their policies where needed to ensure that all resources are configured appropriately for their activity.

 ## -enum-fields